exercism/docs/using/product/reputation.md

 ### Mentoring a solution successfully

-For each succesfully mentored solution (discussion was finished), `5` reputation is awarded.
+For each successfully mentored solution (discussion was finished), `5` reputation is awarded.

 ### Publishing a solution